 The path is marked by red signs and wooden poles with few tables along the way with information about the destination and approximate hiking time.
-It was by far one of the best signposting I’ve seen here in Greece and very easy to follow.
+It was by far one of the best signpostings I’ve seen around the Greek mountains and very easy to follow.
 In any case, you can check out the recording of our hike on Wikiloc HERE.

 That being said, with almost 1500 meters of altitude gain, the climb (and especially the following descent) is very challenging physically if done in just one day!

 Manganiari Spring to Taygetos Refuge at Varvara

 The trail to Profits Ilias peak starts at a place called Manganiari Spring at an altitude of 980 meters.
 It passes through beautiful forest of firs and pines providing welcomed shade on hot summer days.

 There is a large parking space at the end of the asphalt road, two springs with running water, a couple of stone benches and pick-nick tables as well as a few information tables pointing out the fauna and flora of the area.